Shakour-Data/ProjectManagement/Docs/SystemDesign/05_requirements_specification_document.md

 # Requirements Specification Document

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## 1. Introduction

 ### 1.1 Purpose
-This document specifies the functional and non-functional requirements for the Project Management Tool.
-It serves as a foundation for design, development, testing, and validation.
+This document specifies the functional and non-functional requirements for the ProjectManagement system.
+It serves as a foundation for design, development, testing, and validation of the project management tool.

 ### 1.2 Scope
-The Project Management Tool is designed to automate software project management tasks, integrating deeply with GitHub and Visual Studio Code to streamline workflows and enhance productivity.
+The ProjectManagement system is a standalone Python package that automates software project management tasks, integrating deeply with GitHub and Visual Studio Code to streamline workflows and enhance productivity.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - PMBOK: Project Management Body of Knowledge